Weather and climate

 Opening Hours of Retailers

 Most stores are open weekdays at least from 9 AM to 7 PM and Saturdays at least from 9 AM to 5 PM.
-On Sundays large stores are open from 9 AM to 3 PM.
+Most stores are closed on Sundays.

 Some other useful links: